 Crime Rate

 Crime impacts both real and perceived safety.
 It can also negatively affect investment in a community if a neighborhood is considered unsafe.
-This indicator tracks crime rate trends and juvenile arrests.
-The crime rate includes reported violent felonies (homicide, forcible rape, robbery, and aggravated assault) and property felonies (burglary, motor vehicle theft, and larceny-theft).1
+This indicator tracks crime rate trends.
+The crime rate includes reported violent felonies (homicide, forcible rape, robbery, and aggravated assault) and property felonies (burglary, motor vehicle theft, and larceny-theft).[1]
+This indicator also tracks the adult arrest rate by race and ethnicity.

 TREND